quinoescobar/lettuce/README.md

 4. [Erlis Vidal](http://github.com/erlis) for creating a tutorial of how to install lettuce on windows.

 # Known issues
+Lettuce has problems with Django 1.8.
+These fixes will help alleviate such problems, hopefully they will be rolled into the master build

 ## windows support